portworx/px-docs/os-config-shared-mounts.md

+---
+layout: page
+title: "Portworx Documentation"
+category: os_cfg_shared_mounts
+---
 #OS Configuration for Shared Mounts

-The following sections describe how to configure Docker for shared mounts on [CoreOS](https://github.com/portworx/px-docs/blob/master/os-config-shared-mounts.md#coreos-configuration-and-shared-mounts), [CentOS](https://github.com/portworx/px-docs/blob/master/os-config-shared-mounts.md#centos-configuration-and-shared-mounts), and [Ubuntu](https://github.com/portworx/px-docs/blob/master/os-config-shared-mounts.md#ubuntu-configuration-and-shared-mounts).
+The following sections describe how to configure Docker for shared mounts on [CoreOS](os-config-shared-mounts.html#coreos-configuration-and-shared-mounts), [CentOS](os-config-shared-mounts.html#centos-configuration-and-shared-mounts), and [Ubuntu](os-config-shared-mounts.html#ubuntu-configuration-and-shared-mounts).
 The configuration is required because the Portworx solution exports mount points.
 The examples use AWS EC2 for servers in the cluster.

 ##CoreOS Configuration and Shared Mounts